-- Behavioral Health Seminar: This is a weekly mansatory attendance seminar for all Fellows that covers various topics to build core knowledge and skills in practicing primary care psychology.
+- Behavioral Health Didactics This is a weekly mandatory attendance seminar for all Fellows that covers various topics to build core knowledge and skills in practicing primary care psychology.
 Seminar topics emphasize the reciprocal and dynamic influence of biological, psychological and social factors on the etiology, treatment and experience of illness and disease.
-Issues of diversity and culture are discussed as they pertain to providing culturally appropriate care Seminars are taught by faculty including psychologists, physicians and pharmacists as well as health administrators, and by community clinicians with experience in integrated healthcare delivery. - Doctoring 3 and Residency Didactics: This is an opportunity for multidisciplinary training/learning between psychology and medical trainees.
-The overall goal of participation in this course is to enhance Fellows' teaching skills within an academic health setting.
-Fellows will be assigned specific topics for presentation to medical students or residents.
-Presentations will be developed with faculty supervision.
+Issues of diversityand culture are discussed as they pertain to providing culturally appropriate care.
+Journal Club sessions review the latest literature on up to date topics.
+Seminars are taught by faculty including psychologists, physicians and pharmacists as well as health administrators, and by community clinicians with experience in integrated healthcare delivery.
+Fellows are responsible for one case presentation and participate in a group presentation yearly. - Teaching and Supervision: Postdoctoral Fellows receive training on the teaching of integrated care, supervision of Clinical Health Psychology in Primary Care settings and general medical education.
+Fellows have opportunities to teach medical students and Family Medicine residents both through patient encounters and didactic sessions.
+Fellows participate /teach in the Doctoring 3 course and in the Residency Didactics to enhance their teaching skills within an academic health setting.
+Fellows are assigned specific topics for presentation to medical students or residents.Presentations are developed with faculty supervision Fellows also receive instruction on the provision of supervision for psychologists to work in Primary Care settings.

-- Cross-cultural Medicine/Service Learning: Fellows are expected to participate in service learning experience where fellows are immersed into the community in which they serve for outreach activities to deliver primary care and education.
-Faculty and trainees from the FSUCOM as well as from other FSU Colleges participate such as the College of Nursing and the College of Law as well as residents and Global Health Fellows from the FSU- Lee Family Medicine residency.
-The learning experiences include presentations, small group discussions, and community clinical work.
-Assigned readings on cross cultural care are utilized to engage groups in discussions about culture and general healthcare issues pertinent to the community.
-This experience is designed to prepare fellows to work in rural and underserved areas and to have knowledge of public health and disease commonly found in such communities.
-Of emphasis will be psychosocial aspects, culturally appropriate delivery of care, and public health issues resulting from migration and its impact on the healthcare system experience. - Case Conferences & Grand Rounds: All Psychology/Behavior Health staff, as well as providers from multiple disciplines, participate.
-Cases and special topics are presented on a rotational basis with each fellow presenting at least twice per year to the group. - Journal Club: During monthly journal clubs meetings, Fellows gather with Psychology Faculty to discuss scientific literature.
-This is offered as a means for training in clinical research and as a platform for gathering first-hand knowledge on analyzing, evaluating, dissecting, and utilizing the scientific literature.
-This experience allows Fellows to enhance evidence-based practice and to advance their skills at analyzing the quality, validity, and relevance of available evidence. - Research: Postdoctoral Fellows with research interest may utilize allotted time to carry out short-term original research projects with a research faculty mentor and/or they may participate with ongoing/established research at the FSUCOM Immokalee Health Education Site. - Committees Fellows will participate in medical saff and PCMH meetings and may be assigned to clinic/health system committees to enhance competencies in administration and systems.
+- Fellows participate weekly in a group experience where interesting cases are discussed highlighting issues commonly seen in primary care and/or consistent with cross cultural issues.
+Fellows practice presentation skills as well as supervision / consultation skills.
+The group is led by the same faculty members throughout the year to facilitate evaluation of progress. - Cross-cultural Medicine/Service Learning: Fellows are expected to participate in service learning experience where fellows are immersed in the community in which they serve for outreach activities.
+Participants in these activities include: faculty and trainees from the FSUCOM as well as from other FSU Colleges, such as the College of Nursing as well as residents and Global Health Fellows from the FSU- Lee Family Medicine residency.
+The learning experiences include presentations, small group discussions, visits to community farms and other agencies and community clinical work.
+Assigned readings and/or videos on cross cultural care are utilized to engage groups in discussions about culture and general healthcare issues pertinent to the community.
+This experience is designed to prepare fellows to work in rural and underserved areas and to have knowledge of public health and community engagement. - Research: Postdoctoral Fellows with research interest may utilize allotted time to carry out short-term research project and/or participate with ongoing/established research with a faculty mentor .
+This is an optional activity and typically takes place during the 2nd year. - Committees Fellows will participate in medical staff meetings and may be assigned to clinic/health system committees to enhance competencies in administration and systems.
+They collaborate with faculty in teaching clinical staff implementation of an integrated care model, this developing leadership skills.